DarthStupidus/Group-Task-4/README.md

 Using jupyter notebook, a Python script was created.
 The script contained a preprocessing phase for identifying problematic columns and performed.
 The script initialises, trains and evaluates a Random Forest model, as this was a classification task, Random Forest was felt to be the most appropriate.

-From the initial model, an accuracy of 83% was achieved.
+From the initial model, an accuracy of 44% was achieved.

 Optimising the model.

-Whilst an accuracy of 83% is over the 75% threshold, the important features suggested areas for improvement.
+To improve accuracy, the important features suggested areas for improvement.
 It listed features such as team name, season an average distance to away games being important features.
 Team name and season are identifiers as to when a datapoint happens and to whom - rather than being a meaningful datapoint - and hence feature - in iteself.
 Therefore these were dropped from our refined model.

 Average distance to away games is shown as being important - but after discussion we decided to drop this from the dataset as we are looking to use features that e.g. a football club can control as opposed to accidents of geography, which they have no control over.